SolaceProducts/solace-spring-cloud/solace-spring-cloud-starters/solace-spring-cloud-stream-starter/README.md

     </dd>
 </dl>

+## Consumer Concurrency

+Configure Spring Cloud Stream's [concurrency consumer property](https://cloud.spring.io/spring-cloud-static/spring-cloud-stream/current/reference/html/spring-cloud-stream.html#_consumer_properties) to enable concurrent message consumption for a particular consumer binding.

+Though note that there are few limitations:

+1. `concurrency` > 1 is not supported for exclusive queues.
+1. `concurrency` > 1 is not supported for consumer bindings which are a part of anonymous consumer groups.
+1. `concurrency` > 1 is ignored for polled consumers.
+1. Setting `provisionDurableQueue` to `false` disables endpoint configuration validation.
+Meaning that point 1 cannot validated.
+In this scenario, it is the developer's responsibility to ensure that `concurrency` is properly configured.

 ## Message Target Destination

 Spring Cloud Stream has a reserved message header called `scst_targetDestination` (retrievable via `BinderHeaders.TARGET_DESTINATION`), which allows for messages to be redirected from their bindings' configured destination to the target destination specified by this header.